 Use over gypsum-based/underlayments is limited to dry, "above-grade" installations where the gypsum has dried hard (not dusty / powdery), with a minimum compressive strength > 2,500 psi for solid hardwood installations.
 Please refer to adhesive / sealer manufacturer recommendations.

 EXISTING FLOORS:

-- This flooring can only be glued down to existing flooring that is properly prepped and approved by the adhesive manufacturer. - Do not install over wood flooring installed over concrete unless it is known that an appropriate moisture barrier has been installed over the concrete.
+· This flooring can only be glued down to existing flooring that is properly prepped and approved by the adhesive manufacturer.

 UNDERLAYMENT (Double Stick Applications Only):